learning-zone/react-basics/react-coding-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Sending the bearer token with axios
+## Q. How to pass bearer token with axios

 **Autherization token in axios:**